olinyoder2534/Wine/Modeling.md

 Error Distribution
 ![Error Distribution](https://github.com/olinyoder2534/Wine/blob/main/ED_L1_R.png)

-L1 regularization removed all variables except  _Alcohol_  and  _VolitileAcidity_ , which were the third and fourth most important features, respectively, in predicting  _Quality_  using OLS.
+L1 regularization removed all variables except  _Alcohol_  and  _VolatileAcidity_ , which were the third and fourth most important features, respectively, in predicting  _Quality_  using OLS.
 While the OLS model had a lower RMSE, it was also much more complex.
 Which model to use depends on the value of simplicity.

 Can we improve prediction accuracy using a tree-based approach?